ibexa/documentation-developer/docs/guide/content_item_rendering.md

 ## Rendering page elements

 In the example above you used the `ez_render_field` Twig function to render the `body` Field of the Content item.
-Each Content item can have multiple fields and you can render them in differently.
+Each Content item can have multiple fields and you can render them differently.
 Other Twig functions let you access different properties of your content.

 To see it in practice, let's extend the template a bit: